BerndHagen/MemoInk-Personal-Diary-App/README.md

   - Click **Edit Topic Settings** to reveal additional options
   - Check or uncheck users to adjust permissions

-### Adding Entries to a Topic

-- **Creating Topics:** New topics automatically capture the current date and time of creation
-- **Editing Topics:** Users with appropriate permissions can modify topic names and user permissions at any time
-- **Access Control:** Fine-grained permission system determines who can view and contribute to topics

 > **Note:** In the settings, you can choose to set your profile to Public or Private.
 If your profile is Private, your created topics won’t be displayed when others search for you.

 ## Technical Stack & Libraries